-3. APPEAL PROCESS: Each student subject to disciplinary action may formally appeal that action by obtaining an appeal form from the Dean of Men/Dean of Women and completing that form, which must present all relevant evidence.
+- 2. CONSEQUENCES: Upon a finding that a College rule or policy has been violated, the administration reserves the right both to determine the severity of the violation and to choose the appropriate consequences.
+Such options include, but are not limited to, any combination of fines, counseling, training, revocation of off-campus housing permission, letters of apology, probation, and/or community service.
+More serious or repeat violations may result in suspension or expulsion. - 3.
+APPEAL PROCESS: Students subject to disciplinary action may formally appeal that action by obtaining an appeal form from the Dean of Men/Dean of Women and completing that form, which must present all relevant evidence.
 The deans, at their discretion, may request additional information or materials in addition to interviewing other individuals.
 The appeal includes a new review of the evidence as well as a review of the severity of the violation and the consequences.
 The severity and consequences may be: 1) reaffirmed; 2) reduced, completely or partially; or 3) increased.
-The dean will notify the student of the administrative decision following the appeal.
+The appropriate dean will notify students of the administrative decision following the appeal.

-In instances of suspension or expulsion, the student may file an appeal with the administrative office that supervises the dean who made the initial disciplinary decision within five business days.
+In instances of suspension or expulsion, within five business days of the disciplinary action, the student may file an appeal with the administrative office that supervises the dean who made the initial disciplinary decision.
 Any reversed decisions will result in a refund of any originally paid fines.

-- 4. SOCIAL PROBATION: A student may be placed on social probation when his/her behavior demonstrates a significant break in commitment to the Honor Code.
-Such instances may include, but are not limited to, the student having been cited, arrested and/or convicted of violating a local, state or federal law, or having committed serious infractions of the Regulations for Proper Student Conduct and other College Regulations and Policies.
-Social probation typically requires a student to remain free of violations for the remainder of the semester and possibly ensuing semesters, to pay a fine, and to complete service hours.
-Violating the agreement of social probation may result in suspension. - 5.
-SUSPENSION AND EXPULSION: Suspension means the student will be removed indefinitely as a student from Hillsdale College.
-The length of suspension depends upon the violation and discretion of the appropriate dean.
-Expulsion means the student will be removed permanently as a student from Hillsdale College and his/her matriculation is terminated.
-The College reserves the right to deny readmission to any student.

-6. PARENT NOTIFICATION: Hillsdale College reserves the right to notify the parents of a student's violation.
+- 4. SOCIAL PROBATION: Students may be placed on social probation when their behavior demonstrates a significant break in commitment to the Honor Code.
+Such instances may include, but are not limited to, the students having been cited, arrested, and/or convicted of violating a local, state or federal law, or having committed serious infractions of the Regulations for Proper Student Conduct and other College regulations and policies.
+Social probation typically requires students to remain free of violations for the remainder of the semester and possibly ensuing semesters, to pay fines, and to complete service hours.
+Violating the agreement of social probation may result in suspension or expulsion. - 5.
+SUSPENSION AND EXPULSION: Suspension means students will be removed indefinitely from enrollment as a student at Hillsdale College.
+The length of suspension depends upon the violation and the discretion of the appropriate dean.
+Expulsion means students will be removed permanently from enrollment as a student at Hillsdale College and their matriculation is terminated.
+The College reserves the right to deny readmission to any former student based on a suspension, withdrawal, or expulsion, or for any other reason. - 6.
+PARENT NOTIFICATION: Hillsdale College reserves the right to notify the parents of a student's violation, regardless of the age of the student.